Biolayer Interferometry (BLI)

 • Equilibrium binding: KD

-Octet RED384 Key Features
+Octet RED384 Features

 • Simultaneous real-time binding on up to 16 biosensors